dabolichin/dabolichin.github.io/src/pages/index.md

 Storebrand is a leading player in the Nordic markets for pensions, life and health insurance, banking and asset management.
 Storebrand ECM (Enterprise Content Management) group is responsible for providing services for Storebrand's documents production, content management, distribution to customers, documents storage and search.

-In Storebrand I was leading ECM Baltic team's operations & delivery and was responsible for technical implementation and maintenance of ECM platform which was a key factor for digitizing and automating documents production in Storebrand.

-My responsibilities included:
+In Storebrand I have:

-- Leading the development of ECM Platform - distributed documents production pipeline involving integrations with core systems and third-party distribution channels
+- Leaded the development of ECM Platform - distributed documents production pipeline involving integrations with core systems and third-party distribution channels
-- Managing cross-functional team of Java, .NET and document developers and business analysts
+- Managed 3 cross-functional teams responsible for Storebrand's documents production, content management, distribution to customers, documents storage and search systems.
-- Assisting in recruitment processes and Storebrand Baltic IT build-up
+- Optimized recruitment processes and Storebrand Baltic IT build-up
-- Assisting in establishing best management practices in Storebrand Baltic IT
+- Contributed to establishing best management practices in Storebrand Baltic IT
-- Optimizing cross-country operational model
+- Optimized cross-country operational model
-- Adopting agile culture (Scrum, Kanban, XP) and frameworks in ECM group
+- Adopted agile culture (Scrum, Kanban, XP) and frameworks in ECM group
-- M&A due diligence
+- Contributed to M&A tech due diligence

 Technologies we used in ECM group:
 Java, Spring, RxJava, Hystrix, HTML, Javascript, RxJs, Polymer, JPA & Hibernate, Maven, Gradle, Git, MongoDb, Couchbase, Oracle 11, MS SQL, Jira, Bamboo, Puppet